 I decided to paint it using DIY plaster paint which is my go to when I want a soft finish but don’t want to spend a lot of money.
 I don’t call it

-- This paint is thick, but you still need to do thin layers if you want maximum adhesion.
-Thin it with water as needed, because the plaster will become thicker if you’re moving slowly.
+- This paint is a bit thick, I do thin layers for maximum adhesion.
+I thin it with water as needed; the plaster will become thicker if I’m moving too slowly.

-- You will need to add glazing medium or similar if you want to be able to blend this paint, it dries super fast.
-If you want to do something artistic and need blendable paint, I highly recommend Wise Owl paints or Annie Sloan chalk paints thinned with water.
+- I add glazing medium or similar (I use a bit of cheap hair conditioner) to be able to blend this paint, it dries super fast.
+If I want to do something artistic and need blendable paint, I use Annie Sloan chalk paints thinned with water.

 Wax Vs. Polyurethane

 I don’t typically polyurethane when I use this paint.
-I know that’s a contentious subject but I love the way wax softens the color and finishes the piece and for that, I’m willing to rewax every year or so if needed.
+I know that’s a contentious subject but I love the way wax softens color and finishes a piece and for that, I’m willing to rewax every year or so if needed.
 I sacrifice some durability, yes, but not as much as I thought I would.
-The Minwax does a fantastic job.
+Minwax does a fantastic job.

 To make the paint, I thoroughly mix 2 tbs. plaster of Paris with 1 tbs. cold water (I know it’s counterintuitive, but don’t use hot water).
 Thoroughly = no lumps, so if you need more water, add 1 teaspoon at a time.
 I stir the mixture completely into a Valspar (my preference, their latex satin works for me) sample pot.
 I can’t say this will work in other types of paint because I don’t use it in gloss or flat.

-I brushed on the Valspar “Tornado Watch” plaster-mixed paint full strength with a cheap Harbor Freight chip brush then it dry (in our climate it was about half an hour).
+I brushed on the Valspar “Tornado Watch” plaster paint full strength with a cheap Harbor Freight or similar chip brush then let dry (in our climate it was about half an hour).
 I repeated for a second coat.